Is the Brownian bridge a good noise model on the boundary of a circle?

+Modeling the random boundaries of star-shaped planar objects is a topic that is receiving an increasing interest in recent times.
+Some examples can be found in neurology (see \cite{HoboltNeurology} and the references therein), geography \cite{Burrough}, stereology (see \cite{HoboltShape,HoboltStereology} and the references therein), fractal geometry analysis (see \cite{DiogAletti} and the references therein).

+A common way to model such a phenomena is to model the radius-vector function as a periodic stochastic process from an interval to $\R$; a detailed geometric description of this model is provided in \cite{Lieshout}.
+In such a framework, the radius of the star-shaped planar object is a periodic and continuous function, as a function of the independent variable, representing the angle.

-The Brownian bridge is a universally known model which is widely used in several areas of applied mathematical science.
-As only an example, the recent publication of \cite{Kroese_HB,Manganaro} and the reference therein provide a huge interested literature, while \cite{Bass_SP} provide a theoretical analysis of such a process.
-The main aspect of the Brownian bridge is its periodicity, that makes this model widely used.
-On the other hand, a lack of this model is its non-stationarity, which is almost a must when one models pure noise.
+A very standard and well known model that apparently suits these needs is the Brownian Bridge.
+The Brownian bridge is a universally known model, used in several areas of applied mathematical science.
+As only an example, the recent publication of \cite{Kroese_HB,Manganaro} and the reference therein provide a huge relevant literature, while \cite{Bass_SP} provide a theoretical analysis of such a process.
+The main aspect of the Brownian bridge is its periodicity, that makes this process a good model for a noise on the finite domain $[0,1]$.
+On the other hand, a deficiency of this model is its non-stationarity, which is almost a must when one models pure noise.